Why study in Germany?

 Germany tuition for international students can start at around $10,000 per year, but the exact amount will depend on the university and the program.

 Living costs in Germany are considered to be quite reasonable, especially when compared to other European countries.
 On average, you will need to budget about $10,000 to cover your living expenses which includes your accommodation, food, clothing and entertainment costs.

 2.9 million Student population

-Where to study in Germany
+Where can you study in Germany?